 Revision: January 22, 2017

-Reports to: Director of Community Life Groups
+Reports to: Director of Community Groups

 Principle Function:

 This position requires someone who has a passion both for organization and for people.
 As the Community Coordinator, this person will be responsible for helping the Director of Community Groups direct the Community Ministry, primarily through system maintenance, email communication, event coordination, and gathering & organizing data.
 Given the team’s desire to not only build intentional community but embody it, it is central to the position that each responsibility be carried out in a relational, warm, and caring way.